SoloSuit vs Upsolve: Different Tools for Different Problems

 What each product actually generates:

-The second consequential gap is counterclaims.
-FDCPA counterclaims (15 U.S.C. § 1692) carry statutory damages up to $1,000 plus actual damages plus attorney fees plus costs.
-In California, Rosenthal Act counterclaims provide parallel state remedies.
-In North Carolina, the NCDCA does the same.
-A counterclaim changes the case dynamics — the debt buyer now faces potential liability instead of just upside.
-SoloSuit doesn't generate counterclaims.
-Answered does.
+Counterclaims are another post-Answer issue to evaluate.
+FDCPA counterclaims (15 U.S.C. § 1692) can carry statutory damages up to $1,000 plus actual damages plus attorney fees plus costs when the facts support them.
+In California, Rosenthal Act counterclaims may provide parallel state remedies.
+In North Carolina, the NCDCA may do the same.
+Answered supports counterclaim materials where the workflow and user facts support them.

 Which scenario fits you?